YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCMPMX
 ------------------

-DBCMPMX, xxxx yyyy Record compression count is too large
+DBCMPMX, xxxx Record compression count is too large

 Run Time Warning: This indicates that during block certification or DSE/MUPIP integrity check, the block xxxx was found to contain a record at offset yyyy that exceeds the compression count.